Surakarta: Kirab Pusaka Malam 1 Sura

 Kebo bule always attract attention during the 1 Suro night parade at the Keraton Surakarta.
 The beloved animals of Susuhunan Pakubuwana are paraded around the palace every year during the 1 Sura or 1 Muharram procession.

 This event is held by the Surakarta Palace and Pura Mangkunegaran on the night before 1 Sura, the Javanese New Year.
 The procession route is approximately 3 km long, passing through Surakarta Palace–Northern Square–Gladak–Mayor Kusmanto Street–Kapten Mulyadi Street–Veteran Street–Yos Sudarso Street–Slamet Riyadi Street–Gladak, and then returning to the Palace.

 In the procession, sacred heirlooms with mystical power are carried by abdi dalem (royal servants) dressed in Jawi Jangkep (traditional Javanese attire).
 At the front of the procession is a group of albino buffalos (Kebo Bule), descendants of the sacred buffalo Kyai Slamet, followed by the heirloom carriers.

 Sekaten

-Sekaten is held annually in the month of Mulud (Rabi' al-Awwal) to commemorate the birth of Prophet Muhammad (SAW).
+Sekaten is held annually in the month of Mulud (Rabi' al-Awwal) to commemorate the birth of the Islamic prophet Muhammad.
 On the 12th of Mulud, a procession called Grebeg Mulud is held, followed by a two-week festival in the Northern Square.
 During this period, a night market, children's playground, and art performances are held.
 On the final day, another procession called Grebeg is conducted in the Northern Square.
 The Sekaten ceremony was first held during the reign of the Demak Sultanate.